 Let's Get pHysical

 Back to our pH measurements.
 The accepted pH range of food is about pH 2 to 10.
 So an acid with a pH of 1.8 is too acidic, and will cause burning in your mouth and throat.
 Really!
 (The same is true of highly alkaline substances; lye burns, for instance, are nasty, nasty injuries.)
 How can you determine the pH of your food?
 Measuring pH can be done by the home cook with one simple tool.
 No, not those little strips of litmus paper—their color changes can be difficult to read correctly.
 A simple digital pH meter does the job nicely.
 They can be found at home brew stores or online.
-I like and recommend the Hanna Checker Plus; it's relatively inexpensive and reads to the hundredth decimal point.
+I like and recommend the Hanna Checker Plus at Amazon; it's relatively inexpensive and reads to the hundredth decimal point.
 Let's be clear: You don't need a pH meter to make pickles, but having one is extremely helpful for adventurous and experimental pickle makers, as it gives you the information you need to make sure your pickles are in the safe zone.
 The rest of us can rely on trusted recipes and a few key principles and ingredients to make pickles safely at home.